BDC Hamburger Icon

 How to open a business checking account

-• EIN: You can use your Social Security number to open an account if you’re a sole proprietor, but businesses need an employer identification number (EIN).
-An EIN establishes your business’s tax presence and is another crucial step in establishing credit.
+• Employer identification number (EIN) or Social Security number: If you’re a sole proprietor, you can use your Social Security number to open an account, but businesses need an EIN.
+An EIN establishes your business’s tax presence and is crucial for building business credit.
 It’s easy to apply for an EIN online.

-• Personal identification: You can use your driver’s license or passport to confirm your identity with the bank.
+• Personal identification: You can use a valid driver’s license or passport to confirm your identity with the bank.

-• Business license: You’ll also need a license from your city or state that has the name of the business as well as your name.
+• Business license: You’ll need a license from your city or state that includes the name of the business and your name.

 • Certificate of assumed name: If your business operates under a fictitious or trade name, you’ll need a “doing business as” (DBA) certification.
-For instance, say your company’s name is Tim’s Bakery LLC, but you operate as Tim’s Bakery.
+For example, if your company’s official name is Tim’s Bakery LLC but you operate as Timmy’s, you’ll need this document.

 • Partnership agreement: If your business has multiple owners, present the founding agreement that outlines who the partners are and lists their rights and responsibilities.